erautenberg/dnd_raneto/content/character-races/tiefling.md

 >
 >“Three's a curse,” she finished.
 “You think I haven’t heard that rubbish before?”
 >
 >“I know you have.”
-When she glared at him, he added, “It’s not as if I ’m plumbing the depths of your mind, dear girl.
+When she glared at him, he added, “It’s not as if I’m plumbing the depths of your mind, dear girl.
 That is the burden of every tiefling.
 Some break under it, some make it the millstone around their neck, some revel in it.”
 He tilted his head again, scrutinizing her, with that wicked glint in his eyes.
 “You fight it, don’t you?
 Like a little wildcat, I wager.
 Every little jab and comment just sharpens your claws.”

 —Erin M. Evans, Brimstone Angels